Raphael2b3/MyNetwork/README.md

 You can sort people by Those Tags and will have a nice overview, who can help who.

+### Future Extesions:
+1. Cloud saved Contacts,
+2. Quick Contact exchange via bluetooth wifi or QR
+3. lightweight, not as overloaded as LinkedIn

 ## node.js, Svelte, capacitor